 For instance, some have suggested amenities like a municipal swimming pool, playgrounds, a daycare or a school, John Snyder, immediate past chair of the Columbia Pike Partnership previously told ARLnow.

 Meanwhile, Jair Lynch is preparing to end a rent freeze and raise rent upwards of 3% per year for some current residents, according to a video of the Arlington Tenant-Landlord Commission’s September meeting.

 Starting January, about 80 residents every month would see a hike, a Jair Lynch investment associate told the commission.
 This phased approach would give the developer time to negotiate a solution with residents who say they cannot afford the increase.

-Nupur Chowdhury, a resident and member of tenant advocacy group ACE Collective, said his organization requested a longer rent freeze but was denied because the company “believes the one-on-one negotiation process will be enough to prevent hundreds of tenants from being displaced.”
+Nupur Chowdhury, a resident and member of tenant advocacy group ACE Collaborative, said his organization requested a longer rent freeze but was denied because the company “believes the one-on-one negotiation process will be enough to prevent hundreds of tenants from being displaced.”

 One resident reported that the aging buildings have maintenance issues, from improperly sealed windows to rodents infestations due to inconsistent trash pick-up.